- Written by Dr.Mehmet Demircioglu

 The second problem is moisture.
 A thick ointment layer can keep scabs soft and sticky.
 In the wrong timing or amount, that can make the surface messy and harder to clean.
 A small amount in one instructed donor area may be fine when prescribed.
 Smearing a heavy layer across the grafted zone is a different risk.

 The third problem is false reassurance.
 If there is increasing pain, warmth, spreading redness, pus, bad smell, fever, or a wound that is opening, ointment alone is not enough.
-Covering the area may make the patient feel they have “done something” while the real issue needs medical review.
+Covering the area may make you feel that you have done something while the real issue still needs medical review.

 The fourth problem is product mismatch.
 A moisturizer, antibiotic ointment, antiseptic cleanser, steroid cream, hair oil, rosemary oil, aloe vera, and saline spray are not the same thing.
 They have different purposes.
 Using the wrong product at the wrong time can make a small issue more confusing.